 ☔ Key Takeaways in 3 Points

 - Where to go in summer?
-Head to the Gulf of Thailand (Koh Samui, Koh Phangan, Koh Tao), where the weather is generally better.
+The Gulf of Thailand (Koh Samui, Koh Phangan, Koh Tao) is often a better beach choice than the west coast during mid-year months.

-- Best to avoid: The Andaman Coast (Phuket, Krabi) from June to September due to rough seas and frequent rain.
+- Best to avoid for beach time: The Andaman Coast (Phuket, Krabi) is usually more exposed from June to September, with rougher seas and more frequent rain.

-👇 Read on for a detailed regional weather comparison.
+👇 Read on for the regional weather comparison and practical travel tips.

 When Is the Rainy Season in Thailand?